gatsbyjs/gatsby/docs/blog/2018-11-27-swag-store/index.md

 * Automated distribution list with information on how to continue contributing to Gatsby

-* Automated [Peril](https://github.com/danger/peril) integration that asks adds and manages the Gatsby Maintainer list
+* Automated [Peril](https://github.com/danger/peril) integration that invites new contributors to the Gatsby Maintainer group on GitHub

 ## Where We Ended Up